Simspace/island/README.md

 A `Path` can be converted into an `Optic` pointing at the value inside the corresponding position.
 This `Optic` must be at least as powerful as a `Traversal'`, and can be stronger if the shape guarantees that the position is always present or that a single value at that position is sufficient to reconstruct the entire shape.
 In particular, the product shapes use a `Lens'`, while the sum shapes use a `Prism'`.

+The `Path` typically consists of a sequence of `PathSegment`s, each of which corresponds to a field name.

+    class Structured s where
+      type PathSegment s a
+      type Optic' s
+      atPathSegment :: PathSegment s a -> Optic' s s a

 FAQ
 ---